 Hard-working trees reduce pollution, release oxygen and give us privacy and shade.
 They can add curb appeal, provide shelter for birds and cut down on noise.
 They can even lower our energy costs by blocking the hot summer sun or the winter winds.

 Autumn is usually the best time to plant new trees or tree seedlings, when the weather is cool but before the ground freezes.
+You can also plant trees in late winter or early spring as soon as the ground is workable.
 Cool temperatures help them establish the root systems they need for the growing season.

 - Do you want to attract birds, butterflies or other wildlife?